Questions and Answers

 A: Yes.
 Defense, settlements** or judgments** and court costs up to a maximum of $300,000 will be provided when incurred in the defense of an action arising out of your educational employment activities and alleging a violation of another person’s civil rights.

-Q: Does the EEL Program cover cases arising out of the discharge or layoff of a member or involving other “jobs rights” issues?
+Q: Does the EEL policy cover cases arising out of the discharge or layoff of a member or involving other “jobs rights” issues?

-A: No. Another NEA sponsored program, the Kate Frank DuShane Unified Legal Services Program, provides coverage for these types of cases.
+A: No. Another NEA-sponsored program, the Kate Frank-DuShane Unified Legal Services Program, provides coverage for these types of cases.
 For more information, contact your local association UniServ Office or the headquarters of your state association.

-Q: Is the EEL Program “excess” to other insurance coverage which might be available to me?
+Q: Is the EEL policy “excess” to other insurance coverage which might be available to me?

 A: Yes.
 “Excess” is a general insurance term that means insurance benefits become available to you only when other sources of insurance are exhausted.
-For example, if your school district provides professional liability coverage for you in some areas, as does the EEL program, the EEL program would not provide benefits until the school district’s coverage ran out.
+For example, if your school district provides professional liability coverage for you in some of the same areas as does the EEL policy, the EEL policy would not provide benefits until the school district’s coverage is exhausted.

 Q: How do I make a claim for benefits?